python-intelhex/intelhex/Readme.txt

 Write data to HEX file
 **********************
 You can store data contained in object by method ``.write_hex_file(f)``.
 Parameter ``f`` should be filename or file-like object.
-Also you can use universal newlines.
+Also you can use the universal tofile.

 To convert data of IntelHex object to HEX8 file format without actually saving it to disk you can use the builtin StringIO file-like object, e.g.::